matousc89/python-http-technologies-courses/README.md

 ### Task 1

-1. Obtain numerical data from any API (market values, temperatures, etc.) - most of the APIs will require to sign up.
+1. Obtain numerical data from any API - most of the APIs will require to sign up.
+Example APIs:
+    * [Oanda](https://www.oanda.com/) - Forex market prices API
+    * [Open Notify](http://open-notify.org/) - open source project to provide a simple programming interface for some of NASA’s       awesome data

 2. Record short history from the API via for loop with defined sampling (sleep function will be enough, no need to use cron).
-3. Plot the data $data = f(timestamp)$.
+3. Plot the data.
 4. Do something with data (calculate autocorrelation function, remove trend, estimate mean value na standard deviation, try to predict data with any simple model).

 ### Task 2